 Financial crime is a high priority risk for the Company, and addressing it is a key priority for senior management.
-The Company works in collaboration with the wider Santander UK Group to ensure robust systems and controls, conducting business in line with regulatory and legal requirements.
+The Company works in collaboration with the wider Santander UK Group to maintain robust systems and controls, conducting business in line with regulatory and legal requirements.

-Due to the complexity and number of financial crime threats, The Company working with the wider Santander UK Group continually assess, develop, and improve its capability and capacity to address the changing risk landscape.
-This includes through its policies, procedures, systems and controls used to prevent and detect financial crime.
+Due to the complexity and number of financial crime threats, The Company works together with the Santander UK Group to continually assess, develop, and improve its capability and capacity to address the changing risk landscape.
+This includes policies, procedures, systems and controls used to prevent and detect financial crime.
 The Company has minimal tolerance for residual financial crime risk, and zero tolerance for non-compliance with sanctions laws and regulations.
-The Company requires its colleagues and third parties acting on our behalf to act with integrity, due diligence and care.
-The Company has no appetite for non-compliance with financial crime laws or regulations by its colleagues or persons acting on our behalf.
+The Company requires its colleagues and third parties acting on its behalf to act with integrity, due diligence and care.